keu/docs/learn/airflow-fivetran.md

 ## Step 8: Create your Airflow DAG

-For this tutorial you will create a DAG that waits for a GitHub tag to be present in your GitHub repo, and then kicks off the Fivetran sync job you configured to ingest the GitHub repo metadata to your destination.
+For this tutorial you will create a DAG that waits for a GitHub tag to be present in your GitHub repo, and then kicks off the Fivetran sync you configured to ingest the GitHub repo metadata to your destination.

 1. Open your `astro-fivetran-project` in a code-editor.